Pope John XXIII: Papal election

 His coronation took place on 4 November 1958, on the feast of Saint Charles Borromeo, in the central loggia of the Vatican.
 He was crowned with the 1877 Palatine Tiara.
 His coronation lasted the traditional five hours.

-In John XXIII's first consistory on 15 December of that same year, Montini was created a cardinal and would become John XXIII's successor in 1963, taking the name of Paul VI.
-That consistory was notable for being the first to expand the Sacred College membership beyond the then-traditional 70.
+In John XXIII's first consistory on 15 December of that same year, Montini was created a cardinal.
+He succeeded John XXIII in 1963, taking the name Paul VI.
+That consistory was notable for being the first to expand the Sacred College membership beyond the traditional 70.